junxit/us-congress-bills-117/bill.md

 > ## § 311.
 Isotope Development and Production for Research Applications
 >
 > - **(a)** *In general* The Director—
->   - **(1)** shall carry out a program in coordination with other relevant programs across the Department of Energy for the production of isotopes, including the development of techniques to produce isotopes, that the Secretary determines are needed for research, medical, industrial, or related purposes, to the maximum extent practicable, in accordance with the 2015 NSAC ‘Meeting Isotope Needs and Capturing Opportunities For The Future’ report; and
+>   - **(1)** shall carry out a program in coordination with other relevant programs across the Department for the production of isotopes, including the development of techniques to produce isotopes, that the Secretary determines are needed for research, medical, industrial, or related purposes, to the maximum extent practicable, in accordance with the 2015 Nuclear Science Advisory Committee ‘Meeting Isotope Needs and Capturing Opportunities For The Future’ report; and
 >   - **(2)** shall ensure that isotope production activities carried out under the program under this paragraph do not compete with private industry unless the Director determines that critical national interests require the involvement of the Federal Government.
-> - **(b)** *Authorization of appropriations* There are authorized to be appropriated to carry out the program under this subsection—
+> - **(b)** *Authorization of appropriations* There are authorized to be appropriated to carry out the program under this section—
 >   - **(1)** $90,000,000 for fiscal year 2022;
 >   - **(2)** $96,300,000 for fiscal year 2023;
 >   - **(3)** $103,041,000 for fiscal year 2024;